 Choose a Layout

-A great website layout is the difference between easily consumed content and an ugly, confusing mess.
+A great website layout is a difference between easily consumed content and an ugly, confusing mess.
 The layout is key to making your site both aesthetically pleasing and organized to create a lasting impression that will entice potential customers.
 It’s meant to improve overall visual readability and maintains a rhythm throughout your site.
 Different WordPress themes are going to provide different layout options, so make sure this is something you consider when choosing a theme.
-Premium themes typical offer many more layout options than free themes.
+Premium themes typically offer many more layout options than free themes.

 The ultimate goal is a layout that keeps your readers engaged and allows them to easily navigate through your site.
 Your layout should create cohesion.
 If people can’t find what they’re looking for, they’re going to get frustrated and bounce.
 We like to keep it simple when it comes to website layouts, and this holds true to our themes, which are minimal, to the point, and are performant and fast.

 The grid system is the easiest way to make an organized design.
 There’s a reason it’s been used by newspapers, magazines, and just about every online publication.
 A grid provides consistency across all screens that content would be viewed on.
 The grid design also leaves plenty of white space for the best readability.

 We believe less is more.
 Grids help keep content aligned and consistent with minimal effort.
 Moreover, refrain from going crazy with your design, you might unintentionally lose that precious grid system.
 Mai Theme uses a 12-unit grid that behaves responsively on all platforms from desktop to smartphone.

 Use a card layout.

 The grid is your layout’s base.
 After you make your base, you have to make the surface of your site’s design.
 This could look like a card (think a trading card).
 This design is organized and easy on the eyes so it’s easy to see why it’s so widely used.
 It should be vertical with a few key elements to draw consumers in.
 This is so your site is optimized for mobile platforms while still looking good on a computer.